natalie-kate/Haunted/TESTING.md

     * The two pictures that required an attribute had links that opened in a new page to the correct places.
     * Social links in footer all open in a new page and work from all three pages.
        + <span style="color: grey;">When trying to open with internet explorer, kept opening with Microsoft Edge instead, apparently they no longer work with Internet explorer.
-Ensured it wasn't my link by trying to visit the page seperately and it did the same.</span>
+Ensured it wasn't my link by trying to visit the page separately and it did the same.</span>
     * Back to top link in footer works in all three pages.
     * Hover effects on Brand, ghost icon, social icons and all links and buttons.
         + <span style="color: grey;">Hover change of colour on resource page picture attribute and "back to top" link not working, amended.</span>